Chukwuebukaoguejiofo/Programming_cheat_sheets/database_design/database_design.md

 ```
 1NF:
-Each row should have a primary key
+- Each row should have a primary key
-Each column should have one value, not multiple values.
+- Each column should have one value, not multiple values.
-Each column should be of one type.
+- Each column should be of one type.
 ```

 ```
 2NF:
+- Follow 1NF

-All column data should depend on full primary key and not part.
+- All column data should depend on full primary key and not part.
 ```

 ```
 3NF:
+- Follow 2NF

-No column should depend on other columns.
+- No column should depend on other columns.
 ```

 * Do not be hard on avoiding redundancy, if performance is the key